The Pros and Cons of In-house Dental Membership Plans

 More Patient Loyalty and Fewer Cancellations

-Because patients pre-pay for services and discounts, their “use it or lose it” mindset will make them more likely to schedule appointments and keep them.
-Even if they do fail to redeem a free hygiene appointment, you’ve already collected the fee up front, so it ends up being their loss, not yours.
+Because patients pre-pay for services and discounts with in-house dental membership plans, their “use it or lose it” mindset will make them more likely to schedule and keep appointments.
+Even if they do fail to redeem a free hygiene appointment, you’ve already collected the fee upfront, so it ends up being their loss, not yours.

 Case Acceptance

-When presenting treatment plans, showing your patients exactly how much money they will save compared to what they would have paid without a membership can be an effective way to convince them to accept treatment.
-A two column comparison price sheet can be a great tool to demonstrate to them that they made a smart decision in subscribing to your plan.
+When presenting treatment plans, showing your patients exactly how much money they will save compared to what they would have paid without an in-house dental membership membership can be an effective way to convince them to sign up.
+A two-column comparison price sheet of your dental services can be a great tool to demonstrate to them that they made a smart decision in subscribing to your plan.

 Generate Consistent Recurring Revenue

-With annual or monthly billing, you’ll know up front how much baseline revenue you’ll be collecting from your membership patients.
-And with accurate tracking, you’ll also be able to reliably predict how much in additional fees you can expect from restorative and elective procedures over the coming months.
+With annual or monthly billing as part of your in-house dental plan, you’ll know exactly how much baseline revenue you’ll be collecting from your membership patients.
+Having patients pay for memberships at your dental office ensures a steady income flow that you can plan your budget around.
+With accurate tracking, you’ll also be able to reliably predict how much in additional fees you can expect from restorative, elective, and other procedures; and other additional treatments over the coming months.

 Increase the Value of Your Practice

-If you’re thinking ahead to selling your practice, two primary factors that can increase its value are how much profit you expect your business to make in the future and the reliability of that estimate.
-With a predictable, recurring revenue stream, it becomes much easier to justify a higher value than if you were only doing inconsistent one-off treatment transactions and continually depending on attracting new patients.
-According to The Automatic Customer by John Warrillow, buyers may pay anywhere from 200% to 400% more for subscription-based businesses than for transactional businesses.
+If you’re considering selling your practice, two primary factors that can increase its value are how much profit you expect your business to make in the future and the reliability of that estimate.
+An in-house dental insurance model creates a more predictable, recurring revenue stream, making it much easier to justify a higher price than if you were only doing inconsistent one-off treatment transactions and continually working to attract new patients.
+According to The Automatic Customer by John Warrillow, buyers may pay anywhere from 200% to 400% more for subscription-based businesses than transactional ones.

 Discounting Rates

-The idea of discounting fees doesn’t sit well with some dentists.
-After all, why would you want to offer lower fees if you already have patients who are willing to pay full price?
-Consider the big picture and look at a discounted membership in terms of overall return on investment (ROI).
-If you take into account the increases in new patients, treatment acceptance, and revenue, the positives should far outweigh the amount you sacrificed in reduced fees.
+Discounting fees doesn’t sit well with some dentists.
+After all, why would you want to offer lower fees for high-quality dental care if you already have patients who are willing to pay full price?
+Consider the big picture and look at a discounted in-house dental membership plan in terms of overall return on investment (ROI).
+If you take into account the increases in new patients, treatment acceptance, and recurring revenue, the positives should far outweigh the amount you sacrificed in reduced fees.

 Cost

-Unless you are building your own in-house dental membership plan from scratch, you will likely pay for third-party software or cloud based software as a service (SaaS).
+Unless you are building your own in-house dental membership plan from scratch, you will likely pay for third-party software or cloud-based software as a service (SaaS).
 Typical billing models are flat rate, per member, or per transaction.
-Again, the benefit should outweigh the expense, but you can further reduce the cost by choosing a payment structure that makes the most sense for your practice and the number of members you expect to have.
+Again, the benefit should outweigh the expense, but you can further reduce the cost by choosing a payment structure (and the resources you need to enable your plan) that makes the most sense for your practice and the number of members you expect to have.

 Managing the Plan

-If you decide to use one of the dozens of software solutions out there, most will help you with setting up your plan structures, implementation, management, marketing, and regulatory compliance.
-If you decide you want to save that cost and manage the plan on your own, it can be a handful.
-Keeping the plan as simple as possible can help, but it may still be more work than you or your staff is willing or able to take on.
+If you decide to use one of the dozens of software solutions out there, most will help you set up your dental in-house membership program structures, implementation, management, marketing, and regulatory compliance.
+If you decide you want to manage the plan on your own, it can be a handful.
+Keeping the plan as simple as possible can help, but it may still be more work than you or your staff are willing or able to take on.

 Legalities

 As of 2018, 34 states had discount health program laws, while 23 of those states required a license or registration for discount health programs including in-house dental plans.
-Some states may also consider them to be a form of prepaid insurance and, if so, require dentists to license or register with the state accordingly.
+Some states may consider them a form of prepaid insurance and require dentists to license or register with the state accordingly.
 This may not be enough to discourage you, but you should definitely consult with your legal advisor.

 Conclusion

-There’s really no right or wrong answer when it comes to deciding if an in-house dental membership plan is a good idea for your office.
-In the end, it needs to fit in with your treatment philosophy, business goals, and what is ultimately best for your patients.
+So, are in-house dental plans worth it?
+There’s really no right or wrong answer when it comes to deciding if it’s a good idea for your office.
+Ultimately, it needs to fit in with your treatment philosophy, business goals, and what is best for your patients.

 If you would like to give it some additional consideration, we can offer our insight and share some of our experiences with clients who have gone through the process.
 Schedule a Dental Marketing Breakthrough Call today to learn more!